MEI Travel Banner Ad

 Restaurants and bars vary between both ships.
 Options include the 1950s-inspired supper club restaurant The Club by Jools, Coast to Coast seafood restaurant, Nepalese venue Khukuri House, and Amalfi Italian restaurant.
 There’s also a main dining room and The Grill.
 The Grill offers casual options at breakfast and lunch and doubles as another main dining room in the evenings.

 Saga’s river vessels feature a panoramic lounge and bar, fitness area, and a shaded sundeck with a splash pool.
-All cabins feature either a window or a French balcony, and excursions are included in the river cruise fare.
+All cabins feature either a window or a French balcony.

 Adults-only ships: Arcadia and Aurora

 P&O Cruises is a popular choice for many British families.
-Though, the line also sees value in having an adults-only cruises.
+Though, the line also sees value in having adults-only cruises.
 Five vessels in the fleet are open to both kids and adults, while the remaining two are reserved just for the 18+ crowd.
 These two ships are Aurora and Arcadia.
+With that being said, in December 2026 Aurora and Arcadia will open to kids during select sailings only, mostly during peak school breaks and Christmastime.

 Arcadia is slightly larger than Aurora, but both are considered small by modern ocean ship standards, coming in at under 85,000 gross tons.
 Aurora carries 1,878 passengers, while Arcadia holds 1,952 at double occupancy.